 Emergency wreck marking buoys

-S-101 Geo Feature: Buoy Emergency Wreck Marking (P) (S-101 DCEG Clause 20.6)
+S-101 Geo Feature: Emergency Wreck Marking Buoy (P) (S-101 DCEG Clause 20.6)

-The S-101 Feature type Buoy Emergency Wreck Marking has been introduced in S-101 to encode the new IALA classification of buoys intended to mark newly identified wrecks.
+The S-101 Feature type Emergency Wreck Marking Buoy has been introduced in S-101 to encode the new IALA classification of buoys intended to mark newly identified wrecks.
 This information is encoded in S-57 on BOYSPP using the attribute CATSPM value 27 (general warning mark).
-Instances of BOYSPP having attributes CATSPM = 27, COLOUR = 5,6 and COLPAT = 2 will be converted to an instance of Buoy Emergency Wreck Marking during the automated conversion process, noting however that the BOYSPP attributes PEREND and PERSTA will not be converted.
+Instances of BOYSPP having attributes BOYSHP = 1, 2, 3, 4, 5 or 6, CATSPM = 27, COLOUR = 5,6 and COLPAT = 2 will be converted to an instance of Emergency Wreck Marking Buoy during the automated conversion process, noting however that the BOYSPP attributes PEREND and PERSTA will not be converted.

-The conversion of BOYSPP to Buoy Emergency Wreck Marking is dependent on the BOYSPP attribution being in accordance with an IALA compliant emergency wreck marking buoy (colour and colour pattern).
-Data Producers are advised to check converted instances of Buoy Special Purpose/General having attribute category of special purpose mark = 27 (general warning mark) and, if the purpose of the buoy is to perform the function of an emergency wreck marking buoy but the characteristics of the buoy do not conform with this IALA purpose, amend to an instance of Buoy Emergency Wreck Marking.
+The conversion of BOYSPP to Emergency Wreck Marking Buoy is dependent on the BOYSPP attribution being in accordance with an IALA compliant emergency wreck marking buoy (colour and colour pattern).
+Data Producers are advised to check converted instances of Special Purpose/General Buoy having attribute category of special purpose mark = 27 (general warning mark) and, if the purpose of the buoy is to perform the function of an emergency wreck marking buoy but the characteristics of the buoy do not conform with this IALA purpose, amend to an instance of Emergency Wreck Marking Buoy.

-Any equipment features associated with the BOYSPP will, on conversion, be associated with the Buoy Emergency Wreck Marking (see clause 12.1.2).
+Any equipment features associated with the BOYSPP will, on conversion, be associated with the Emergency Wreck Marking Buoy (see clause 12.1.2).

 Light floats and light vessels